saitaiky/notebook/docs/docs/software-development/system-design/models-patterns-strategy/design-pattern/index.md

 Everyone who thinks about what they're doing will uncover design patterns.

 :::infoIs there any truth to the claim that functional programming eliminates the need for OOP design patterns?
-Yes, When you work in a FP language, you no longer need the OOP-specific design patterns.
-But you still need some **general design patterns**, like **MVC** or other **non-OOP specific** stuff, and you need **a couple of new FP-specific "design patterns" instead**.
+Yes, When you work in a functional programming language, you no longer need the OOP-specific design patterns.
+But you still need some **general design patterns**, like **MVC** or other **non-OOP specific** stuff, and you need **a couple of new functional programming-specific "design patterns" instead**.
 All languages have their shortcomings, and design patterns are usually how we work around them.

 From [jalf](https://stackoverflow.com/questions/327955/does-functional-programming-replace-gof-design-patterns)
 :::